French yellow vest anti-govt protests turn violent in Paris - Red Deer Advocate

 PARIS — A French yellow vest protester’s hand was ripped apart Saturday during violent clashes in Paris as demonstrators tried to storm the French National Assembly in a 13th consecutive week of unrest.

 Police said the injured protester lost four fingers as police swooped in to stop protesters from breaching the parliament’s exterior.
-Police could not confirm French media reports that the demonstrator’s hand was blown up by a grenade used to disperse unruly crowds.
+Police could not confirm French media reports that the hand of the demonstrator, who is now being treated in the hospital, was blown up by a grenade used to disperse unruly crowds.

-As scuffles broke out in front of the National Assembly and French police responded with tear gas, paramedics huddled around the injured protester at the National Assembly gates, providing emergency treatment and stopping bystanders from getting too close.
+As scuffles broke out in front of the National Assembly and French police responded with tear gas, paramedics huddled around the injured protester at the National Assembly gates.

-Police used batons and fired tear gas in Paris to disperse demonstrators, some of whom threw debris at riot police hunkered down.
+Police used batons and fired tear gas in Paris to disperse demonstrators, some of whom threw debris at riot police.
+Cars, motorbikes and trash bins were set ablaze as the protest moved toward the city’s Invalides monument and onto the Eiffel Tower.

-Fire department spokesman Gildas Lecoeur told The Associated Press that the injured man was taken to a hospital, but he couldn’t confirm his current condition.
+French Interior Minister Christophe Castaner went to Twitter to express his “disgust” as protesters set alight an anti-terror military car.
+Its yellow smoking plumes, against the backdrop of the Eiffel Tower, made for a powerful image of rejecting authority.

+Such vehicles have been a common sight in Paris since deadly extremist attacks in 2015.

 The yellow vest activists, who have brought hundreds of thousands onto the streets over the past three months, are now trying to achieve electoral success but the movement is politically divided and has no appointed leader.